SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Experimental Setup

 \subsection{Baselines}

-To address our RQs, we compare \toolname{} with four state-of-the-art repair systems on the SWE-Bench-Lite leaderboard as baselines, including DARS Agent~\cite{dars}, Lingxi, OpenHands~\cite{openhandsArticle}, and KGCompass\cite{KGCompass}.
-DARS Agent proposes a novel inference time compute scaling approach for coding agents.
+To address our RQs, we compare \toolname{} with state-of-the-art repair systems on the SWE-Bench-Lite leaderboard as baselines, including AutoCodeRover~\cite{autocoderover}, SWE-Agent~\cite{sweAgent}, DARS-Agent~\cite{dars}, OpenHands~\cite{openhandsArticle}, Agentless~\cite{agentless}, KGCompass~\cite{KGCompass}, ExpeRepair~\cite{experepair}.
+DARS-Agent proposes a novel inference time compute scaling approach for coding agents.
 Lingxi introduces an agent manager to manage the software repair process and a supervisor to oversee the entire workflow of solving the issue, and decide which agent to route to depending on the current progress of the issue.
 OpenHands proposes a platform for the development of powerful and flexible AI agents, allowing for the implementation of new agents, the utilization of various LLMs, safe interaction with sandboxed environments for code execution, and the incorporation of evaluation benchmarks.
+Table~\ref{tab:related} summarizes the main differences between \toolname{} and representative prior work with publicly available pre-prints or published papers.
+The last column indicates whether an approach introduces an explicit intermediate stage between localization and patch generation.